 You’ll be challenged and pushed beyond your comfort zone routinely.
 You’ll collaborate frequently with other T-shaped and seasoned pros, but as a project lead, you’ll own the solution and have the organization skills to drive the project and team to success.

 What we’ll provide in return:

-• You’ll sit in a nice Herman Miller chair in an office surrounded by good people
+- You’ll sit in a nice Herman Miller chair in a custom-designed office with a beautiful-view, surrounded by good people

 Modern Craft supports diversity and inclusion.
 All qualified applicants are encouraged to apply and will receive consideration for employment without regard to race, colour, religion, sex, national origin, ancestry, pregnancy, age, sexual orientation, gender identification, marital status or any other characteristic protected by law.